Vannella Cheese

 Vannella Cheese - Treccine

 I love cheese!
 And while it’s impossible to choose just one favourite, the stretched curd style has to come close, especially traditional buffalo mozzarella, with which I fell in love many years ago in southern Italy.
-Back in Australia, I occasionally splurged on an imported ball of Mozzarella di Bufala but, given the distance it had had to travel, it never quite lived up to the memory.
+Back in Australia, I occasionally splurged on an imported ball of Mozzarella di Bufala but, given the distance it had travelled, it never quite lived up to the memory.
 I still remember my surprise the first time I tasted an Australian-made version that was as good as the ones I’d had in Italy; I was told it was made by an Italian family in Cairns, where dairy buffalo were being farmed.
 Turns out, that was my introduction to Puglian-born cheesemaker Vito Minoia and Vannella Cheese.
 Vito learnt the craft of hand-making stretched curd cheeses as a young man in Italy where he opened his first dairy, Caseificio Vannella, before moving to Cairns in 2004 with his wife Pina Vannella and their children Giuseppe and Anna.
 Vito’s traditional burrata, buffalo mozzarella and stracciatella quickly caught the attention of cheese lovers and chefs, and so the family moved their production to Marrickville in Sydney to be closer to their biggest market.
 In 2022 Vito celebrated 50 years as a cheesemaker!

 Discover Vannella